melikshs/SignREC/README.md

-# SignRec: Traffic Sign Recognition for Autonomous Vehicles
+# SpotPOP: Predicting the Popularity of a Song on Spotify

 ## Project Overview
-SignRec is a deep learning project designed to enhance the capabilities of autonomous vehicles by enabling them to recognize and respond to traffic signs accurately.
-Utilizing the German Traffic Sign Recognition Benchmark (GTSRB) dataset, this project employs convolutional neural networks (CNNs) to develop a robust traffic sign recognition system.
-This system aims to improve the safety and efficiency of autonomous driving technologies by ensuring compliance with traffic regulations.
+SpotPOP is a data science project designed to predict the popularity of a song on Spotify given some known features about the song.
+Utilizing the Spotify Song dataset from Kaggle, this project employs different regression schemes and compares the outcome to converge on the most accurate prediction model.

 ## Dataset
-The data for this project is sourced from the GTSRB dataset hosted on Kaggle, which can be found [here](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).
-The dataset contains over 50,000 images of traffic signs across 43 categories, providing a comprehensive set of training data for our recognition model.
+The data for this project is sourced from Kaggle, which can be found [here](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/data).
+The dataset contains over 100,000 song entries and 20 different features for each entry, making it a suitable dataset or data exploration, cleaning, and training.

 ## Project Structure